Kursaal Congress Centre and Auditorium: Beginning and ending of the works

 After the project was written down between 1991 and 1994, the works were begun in 1996, and were not finished until 1999.
-During this period some funding problems arose, mainly because of the refusal of the Basque Government (who paid for a 16% of the total cost) to increase the funds.
+During this period some funding problems arose, mainly because of the refusal of the Basque Government (who paid for 16% of the total cost) to increase the funds.
 After these problems were solved, the works were concluded in 1999.
 The Kursaal Congress Centre was designed by Rafael Moneo and awarded the European Union Prize for Contemporary Architecture in 2001.

 The initial impact of the buildings upon the Donostian landscape (characterized as it was by early twentieth century French-style architecture) was deemed negative by Donostians: the simplistic, cubic structure clashed with the baroque elegance of the existing sandstone buildings.
 The significance of the building (opened August 23, 1999, with a concert of the Euskadi Simphonic Orchestra and Ainhoa Arteta) was also eclipsed by the parallel construction of the Guggenheim museum in Bilbao, which was twice as expensive as the Kursaal.
 However, after an adaptation period, most citizens came to tolerate the inappropriate style of the Kursaal building, and support the positive role which it plays in the economy, tourism and cultural life of Donostia.